mwiedmann/cx16CodingInC/Chapter07-MapBase/README.md

 //     Down to:            11011000
 VERA.layer0.mapbase = l0MapBaseAddr>>9;

-// For spliting the address into the address registers VERA.address = mapBaseAddr; // This grabs lowest 2 bytes VERA.address_hi = mapBaseAddr>>16; // This grabs bit 16
+// For splitting the address into the address registers VERA.address = mapBaseAddr; // This grabs lowest 2 bytes VERA.address_hi = mapBaseAddr>>16; // This grabs bit 16
 ```